Hualien East Coast, Taiwan Travel Guide

 Usually found near Hualien Train Station, offering dormitory beds and sometimes private rooms.

-Ideal for solo travelers or those seeking social interaction, presenting common areas for meeting other visitors.
+Ideal for solo travelers or those seeking social interaction, presenting common areas for meeting other travelers.

 Provides basic amenities at lower costs.